-NEARBY:Just a short stroll from the nearest beach, in a quiet area, the Hotel Flores is located near the waterfront and marina in Poreč, right at the very tip of the Poreč peninsula.
-The hotel has a restaurant or there are many to choose from along the waterfront.
+NEARBY:Just a short stroll from the nearest beach, in a quiet area, the Hotel Flores is located near the waterfront and marina in Porec, right at the very tip of the Porec peninsula.
+The hotel has 39 bedrooms and an extensive wellness area with beauty centre, indoor swimming pool, whirlpool, sauna, Turkish bath and fitness centre.
+The hotel's restaurant serves, meat, seafood as well as local and international specialities, or there are many other restaurants to choose from along the waterfront.

 If you'd like to extend your trip with extra nights at the start or end, or if you'd like to arrange a stop off point en-route, then we recommend the following hotels.